 Cat on Cresent Moon – looking down from either the waxing or waning moon, she watches.
 Sacred to Diana, in ancient Rome, the cat was also thought of as a guardian of homes and a symbol of domestic goodness.
 Muslim, Norse and Egyptian traditions also have strong connections to cats in their herstories.

 Set of Four Cookies Stamps $19.00 Canadian

-Tap stamp in flour and push down into the center of the precut cookie dough.
+Tap stamp in flour and push down into the center of the precut cookie.
 Bake.

 Try this recipe for Speculaas but any other favourite rolled cookie recipe should do the trick.
-If the press sticks, tap again in flour or cool dough fo 10 minutes in the fridge.
+If the press sticks, tap again in flour or cool dough for 10 minutes in the fridge.

 So gather round your kitchen table or counter and tell the tales of bygone days while putting a batch of imprint cookies together for friends and family or Cakes and Ale.